-Construction began in September 2016 and is expected to be completed in January 2017.
+Construction began in September 2016 and was complete by December 2016.
 The restoration of 2,500 feet of stream in the upper part of Vinyard Park is anticipated to decrease sediment discharge by 831 tons/year.
 This project lowers sediment and E-coli discharges.